luiscruz/remla-baseline-project/README.md

 ## Project setup

-Create a virtual environment and install both the `requirements.txt` and the `dev_requirements.txt`.
+Create a virtual environment and install both the `requirements.txt` and the `requirements_dev.txt`.

 ## Linting